 The problem with personality assessments

-At this point, it's worth noting that personality tests such as Typefinder or the Big Five are self-reported inventories.
+At this point, it's worth noting that personality tests are almost always self-reported inventories.
 It is up to the test-taker themselves to answer a series of questions about their interests, values, preferences, traits and behaviors and thus, put themselves in a personality box.

 For Anglo-American citizens, it's easy to work off those experiences.
 Most of the popular personality tests were created and tested in the USA, and it is reasonable to infer that the questions will reflect the norms and values of American culture.
 Whenever instruments are translated into other languages for use in other cultures, it is done with the tacit assumption that the tests somehow transcend human language and culture.
 This fits with Jung's original hypothesis that personality is universal and rises above the diversity of human cultures.
 The 16-type personality theory is based on Jung's work.